 Sandy Beach of Botany Bay

-Sandy Beach of Botany Bay on St. Thomas is the most beautiful secret beach on this list!
+Sandy Beach of Sandy Bay on St. Thomas is the most beautiful secret beach on this list!
 It takes quite a bit of effort and leg power to get to, though!
 Truly one of a kind, off the beaten path beach worth visiting!

 It boasts a beautiful one mile stretch of breathtaking shoreline!
 Sandy beach a perfect combination of powdery white sand shoreline and crystal-clear water!
 The atmosphere is incredibly relaxing and is perfect for dreaming, thinking or meditating.
 You can easily spend your entire time just relaxing on this beach.
 So calm and secluded!